sdadh01/deploy_listener/README.md

 It can also be setup as a Github webhook in addition to the above to trigger a deploy based on a commit to a given branch.

+deploy_listener is available as Open Source with no underlying support.
+Please fork and modify for your own use.
+Maintenance on this project will be ad hoc.
+I'll watch for pull requests but can't guarantee a turn around time.

 # Usage

 - Create a deploy_listener_config.yml file as described below